esproject12/Krossword/README.md

 The app never calls the OpenAI API directly during gameplay.
 This ensures a fast user experience, zero API costs for users, and enhanced security.

-Robust Cross-Browser Layout: The frontend uses modern CSS, including Dynamic Viewport Height (dvh) and CSS Grid, to create a stable, full-viewport layout that works consistently across all browsers and devices, eliminating the common layout issues found on mobile Safari.
+Robust Cross-Browser Layout: The frontend uses modern CSS, including Dynamic Viewport Height (dvh) and CSS Grid, to create a stable, full-viewport layout that works consistently across all browsers and devices.

 🛠️ Tech Stack